tomasz-solis/transit-its-analysis/README.md

 - `β₃`: Change in slope after intervention

 **Estimation approach:**
-- Separate models for each route type (given non-parallel pre-trends)
+- Separate models for each route type (non-parallel pre-trends)
-- Newey-West HAC standard errors (accounting for autocorrelation)
+- Newey-West HAC standard errors (autocorrelation)
 - Counterfactual projection with 95% confidence intervals

+**Critical assumptions:**
+1. Stable pre-intervention trend would have continued
+2. No concurrent confounding events at intervention time
+3. No anticipation effects
+4. Correct functional form for trend

 ---

-## Learning Objectives
+## Learning Objectives Achieved

 **Technical skills:**
-- Segmented regression modeling for ITS
+✓ Segmented regression for ITS
-- Pre-trend validation and parallel trends testing
+✓ Pre-trend validation and non-parallel trends handling
-- Autocorrelation detection and correction
+✓ Autocorrelation detection and correction (Newey-West)
-- Counterfactual projection
+✓ Counterfactual projection with uncertainty
+✓ Comprehensive robustness testing
-- Placebo tests and falsification
+✓ Placebo tests and falsification
-- Sensitivity analysis and specification robustness

 **Methodological judgment:**
-- Recognizing when ITS assumptions are violated
+✓ Recognizing when assumptions are violated
-- Choosing appropriate model specifications given violations
-- Distinguishing causal effects from confounding
+✓ Distinguishing validation (baseline) from application (realistic)
-- Systematically interrogating findings
+✓ Understanding when results are too fragile to trust
-- Communicating results with honest uncertainty
+✓ Communicating uncertainty and limitations honestly
+✓ Knowing when to say "the data can't answer this question cleanly"

+**Key insight:**
+Perfect causal inference is rare.
+The baseline dataset shows ITS CAN work beautifully when assumptions hold.
+The realistic dataset shows what happens when they don't - and that being honest about weak evidence is more valuable than overselling it.

 ---

-## Next Steps
+## Key Takeaways

-**Apply to realistic dataset**
-- Smaller, ambiguous treatment effects (~50, ~30, ~15 riders)
+**From baseline analysis:**
+- ITS methodology validated - works correctly on clean data
+- Segment-specific models handle non-parallel pre-trends
+- Robustness checks confirm when results are trustworthy

+**From realistic analysis:**
-- More noise and confounders
+- Small effects + high noise + confounders = fragile results
-- Practice communicating uncertain results
-- "This is what real analytics looks like"
+- Placebo tests catching noise as "effects" is a major red flag
+- Concurrent events (competitor) create fundamental identification problems
+- Sometimes the honest answer is "we can't measure this reliably"

+**For future work:**
+- When facing similar scenarios, consider:
+  - Waiting for more post-intervention data
+  - Finding a control group (switch to DiD if possible)
+  - Using complementary methods (surveys, experiments)
+  - Being transparent about what's unknowable

 ---

-## Key References
+## References

 **Methodological:**
 - Bernal, J. L., Cummins, S., & Gasparrini, A. (2017).
 Interrupted time series regression for the evaluation of public health interventions: a tutorial. *International Journal of Epidemiology*, 46(1), 348-355.